 Unfortunately, the extensive collections are not accessible during the removal period.
-However, a database at the museum's library makes possible to study all the instruments, inclcuding photos and all necessary information on each instrument.
+However, a database at the museum's library makes it possible to study all the instruments, inclcuding photos and all necessary information on each instrument.
 Click for library hours.

 The collections include an extensive library, archives and a picture collection that reopens soonest possible after the relocation.
 Clic for hours.